slantis/revit-logos/README.md

 # What is this?
-This set of .ico files allows you to modify your Revit icons.
+This set of .ico files allows you to modify your Revit/Navisworks icons.
 Why is this useful?
 Because all versions of Revit have the same desktop icon, and using this set is an easy way to avoid mixing them up.

 ![Revit Icons](https://github.com/slantis/revit-logos/assets/69468970/7a593f59-0601-4b81-a477-09874010e457)